dachcom-digital/pimcore-toolbox/docs/13_CkEditor.md

 ### Object CK-Editor Configuration
 If you only need to modify the toolbar configuration for objects, add this to your configuration:

+> **Note!** The object configuration does not respect different toolbox context environments at the moment.
+> Objects are not restricted to any sites by nature which makes any context-binding quite impossible.

 **Example**
 ```yaml